jonataubert/RLOD_B2XR/Readme.md

    | 12     | 3.480 |
    | 13     | 3.480 |

+If you have more than 100 [mV] of difference between the cells, then you should try to manually balance the pack by individually charging the concerned cells.
+As a an option (slower method) you can follow these recommendations (leave the battery plugged on the charger for up to 3 weeks) before or after the flash: https://beambreak.org/articles/xr_rlod_faq/#does-the-bms-balance

+Note 1: You could also read the min and max voltages using a CAN interface, see this article: https://beambreak.org/articles/xr_health_check/
-Note 1: I don't know if the method works if your cells way too unbalanced.
+Note 2: I don't know if the flash method works if your cells way too unbalanced, I guess if you have more than 500 [mV] of difference it may RLOD straight away.
-Note 2: I will add a description of the pins to be probed :)
+Note 3: I will add a description of the pins to be probed :)

 ## Add test clips to your FT232H